Dybondzy/Communications_Authority/README.md

 26. The spectrum life cycle approach recognizes the following three stages (i) pre-service; (ii) service provision; and (iii) post-service.

-## List of Spectrums Frequencies
+## List of Spectrum Frequencies
 A radio band is a small contiguous section of the radio spectrum frequencies, in which channels are usually used or set aside for the same purpose.
 To prevent interference and allow for efficient use of the radio spectrum, similar services are allocated in bands.
 For example, broadcasting, mobile radio, or navigation devices, will be allocated in non-overlapping ranges of frequencies.

-2	Bands
+### Bands
-2.1	ITU
+1	ITU
-2.2	IEEE radar bands
+2	IEEE radar bands
-2.3	EU, NATO, US ECM frequency designations
+3	EU, NATO, US ECM frequency designations
-2.4	Waveguide frequency bands
+4	Waveguide frequency bands
-2.5	Comparison of radio band designation standards
+5	Comparison of radio band designation standards

-3	Applications
+### Applications
-3.1	Broadcasting
+1	Broadcasting
-3.2	Air band
+2	Air band
-3.3	Marine band
+3	Marine band
-3.4	Amateur radio frequencies
+4	Amateur radio frequencies
-3.5	Citizens' band and personal radio services
+5	Citizens' band and personal radio services
-3.6	Industrial, scientific, medical
+6	Industrial, scientific, medical
-3.7	Land mobile bands
+7	Land mobile bands
-3.8	Radio control
+8	Radio control
-3.9	Radar
+9	Radar

-Also:
+### Also:
 1. Bandplan
 (A frequency plan, bandplan, band plan or wavelength plan is a plan for using a particular band of radio frequencies, that are a portion of the electromagnetic spectrum.
 Each frequency plan defines the frequency range to be included, how channels are to be defined, and what will be carried on those channels.)
 2. Bandstacked